10 July , 2025

 Stockholm

-Please note: Slussen is currently under reconstruction, which may result in some limited accessibility to certain areas.
+Note: Slussen is currently under reconstruction, which may impact access to certain areas around the museum.

 Kopparmatte with his whip stands today at the Stockholm City Museum.
 Photo: © StockholmMuseum.com